Gluten-Free Shopping at Whole Foods Market

 - Wheat (including semolina, durum, spelt, triticale and KAMUT® khorasan wheat)

-- Oats (oats don’t naturally contain gluten, but are often subject to contamination with small amounts of it, so many gluten-intolerant people avoid them.)
+- Oats (Oats don’t naturally contain gluten, but are often subject to contamination with small amounts of it, so many gluten-intolerant people avoid them.
+Packaged oats labeled gluten-free are available on our shelves, so look for those if you are avoiding gluten.)

 Hidden Sources of Gluten

 These ingredients and additives can include gluten, but sources must be carefully scrutinized.
 For example, modified food starch from corn is considered gluten-free, so long as no wheat starch is included.
-Apple cider vinegar is acceptable, but distilled vinegars contain gluten.
+Apple cider vinegar is acceptable, but malt vinegars (sourced from barley) may contain gluten.
 If you’re unsure, check the labels or contact the manufacturer for detailed production information.

 - Blue cheese